huridocs/semantic-search/README.md

 $ python search.py 'human rights of minorities' 'full text' --text
 ```

-The algorithm return for each sentence a value that indicates its similar with the search concept.
+The algorithm returns for each sentence a value that indicates its similar with the search concept.
 The higher the value the more similar they are.

 For example: